|Healthy||Asymptomatic||Symptomatic||Sent home sick||Recovered|

 Each interaction between two agents has a probability of causing a transmission event, during which the agents share their viral load additively.
 If an agent's viral load is high enough they get a normally-distributed random incubation period with a mean of 5 days and a range of 2.4 to 14 days (1).

-Once they finish incubating they're given a random recovery time with a mean of 14 days and a range of 7 to 28 days (2).
+Once agents finish incubating they're given a random recovery time with a mean of 14 days and a range of 7 to 28 days (2).
 Their viral load decreases during recovery, so they become less contagious until they're recovered.
 Recovered agents can't be reinfected.

-Every agent has a home, which is where they go when you check the send them home switch.
+Every agent has a home, which is where they go when you check the send home switch.
 The homes are on the outskirts of the field (the residential area) so they don't interact with the active population.
 Every agent has a 10% chance to go home each time they pick a new goal, and they can interact with quarantined agents when they pass by.

 The minor ticks on the graph are days, major ticks are weeks, and vertical lines delineate months.
 The simulation runs at 100Hz and computes 24 hours each second; one tick is therefore just over 14 minutes.